 Salt and freshly ground black pepper

-2. Begin the gnocchi but preparing a large clean counter space to create your well with 1 1/2 cup of flour of choice plus a little extra for dusting.
+1. Begin the gnocchi by preparing a large clean counter space to create your well with 1 1/2 cup of flour of choice plus a little extra for dusting.

-3. Crack the two eggs in the center and begin to swirl from the inside, pulling the flour from the sides to begin incorporating with the egg mixture and then add the veg pulp until it all incorporates and you form a dough.
+2. Crack the two eggs in the center along with the veggie-herb pulp and begin to swirl from the inside, pulling the flour from the sides to begin incorporating with the egg mixture until it all incorporates into a dough you can form.

 4. Bring a large pot of salted water to a boil.
 Add the gnocchi and cook until they float to the surface, 3 to 4 minutes.
 Drain.